Caltech-IPAC/hiresprv/docs/_sources/index.rst.txt

 Only data collected in the specified HIRES-PRV configuration and according to the recommendations summarized below can be processed properly within the NExScI HIRES-PRV environment.

-* Observers new to the HIRES-PRV configuration should treat this configuration as a "new" instrument.
+* Observers new to the HIRES-PRV configuration should treat this configuration as a "new" instrument, which comes with requirements from Keck observatory.
+If you have not previously observed in the HIRES-PRV mode then you must be trained in person at Keck Headquarters in Waimea.
 * The echelle and cross disperser angles must be set at specific angles as part of the :ref:`afternoon setup <alignment>` and must not be changed during the night.
 * A minimum of three PRV observations with the iodine cell inserted on a given target are required before any PRVs will be produced.
 * The minimum signal-to-noise ratio per pixel for each iodine-in RV observation must be at least 70 with the optimal SNR being 200.